-Is the Mazzer Mini Espresso Grinder for you?
-The Mazzer Mini espresso grinder is in many ways the goal to which everyone who is serious about espresso must aspire.
+Is the Mazzer Mini espresso grinder for you?
+The Mazzer Mini is in many ways the goal to which everyone who is serious about espresso must aspire.

 I have often thought that the truest sign of an authentic espresso aficionado is how high a premium they place on the quality of their grinder.
 In fact, I am more impressed with a superb espresso grinder and an average espresso machine, than with a top of the line machine accompanied by an average grinder.

 And the reason is quite simply that the quality of your coffee will never exceed the quality of your grind consistency, and nowhere is this more true than in the world of espresso.
 If you are serious about espresso you must be serious about your grinder.